cvhooper22/hoopsKills/ideas.md

 Capture time started and ended
-- Related this, note time since last stop streak/kill NOT A KILL if the possession came after a missed FT
+- Related this, note time since last stop streak/kill NOT A KILL if the possession came after a missed FT NOT A KILL if the possession was too close to halftime
+  - NEED TO DEFINE THIS

+When we move to the general case will have to enhance gameData with each team by period, then can track stops and kills according to the current team

 ## Is a play a stop?
   - def rebound (EXCEPT IF IT WAS A FT BEFORE)